AsyncDisplayKit/Documentation/docs/_docs/automatic-layout-containers.md

 ### ASStaticLayoutable Properties

-The following properties may be set on any node or layoutSpecs, but will only apply to those who are a **child of a static** layoutSpec.
+The following properties may be set on any node or `layoutSpec`s, but will only apply to those who are a **child of a static** `layoutSpec`.

 <table style="width:100%"  class = "paddingBetweenCols">
   <tr>